KarlsruheGraphGeneration/KaGen/README.md

 ---

 ### Random Geometric Graphs
-Generate an undirected random graph using the random geometric graph model RGG(n, r).
+Generate an undirected random geometric graph.

 **Note:** This generator is parameterized by the number of vertices in the graph and its edge radius.
 Either parameter can be omitted in favor of the desired number of edges, in which case the omitted